Haufe-Lexware/wicked.haufe.io/doc/creating-a-portal-configuration.md

 This image illustrates that the Portal API component is actually made up of three different containers: The `portal-api` container, and two additional configuration/state containers (data only containers), of which one is the static configuration container, and the other contains the dynamic data (users/passwords, application definitions, API subscriptions) which are used at runtime.

-The deployment process assumes the static configuration resides inside a git configuration repository, and the only thing it neds to build are the credentials and URLs of this git repository.
+The deployment process assumes the static configuration resides inside a git configuration repository, and the only thing it needs to build are the credentials and URLs of this git repository.

-Ther configuration repository itself is what is used with the kickstarter.
+The configuration repository itself is what is used with the kickstarter.
 The kickstarter can edit those static configuration files.

 # Creating a new configuration repository